Vote of no confidence: a brief history

 What is a vote of no confidence?

-There are two types of votes of no confidence: one, in the party leader – which is what the former prime minister Theresa May faced in December 2018 – the other is a parliamentary no-confidence vote, which signifies that the government itself has lost the support of the Commons.
+There are two types of votes of no confidence: one, in the party leader the other is a parliamentary no-confidence vote, which signifies that the government itself has lost the support of the Commons.

-Under the internal rules of the Conservative Party, a vote of no confidence in the party leader is triggered in the event that at least 48 Conservative MPs (15 per cent) write to Graham Brady, chairman of the 1922 Committee, formally calling on the party leader to stand down.
+Under the internal rules of the Conservative Party, a vote of no confidence in the party leader is triggered in the event that at least 15 per cent of Conservative MPs write to Graham Brady, chairman of the 1922 Committee, formally calling on the party leader to stand down.
 The 1922 committee is a committee of all backbench Conservative MPs that meets weekly when the Commons is sitting.